smartdevicelink/sdl_evolution/proposals/nnn-resumption-data-error-handling.md

 ## Motivation

-During resumption data some data may not be restored due to HMI error response to add persistent data request.
+During resumption some data may not be restored due to HMI error response to add persistent data request.

-SDL should take care about this possible issues and fail resumption of data which might not be restored.
+SDL should take care about theese possible issues and fail resume data that might not be restored.

 ## Proposed solution